-Proposal Abstract
+Proposal Abstract (2 points)

-The Proposal Abstract should provide a short and accurate summary (no more than two pages double-spaced) of the proposed project, including who will be involved with the proposed project, what will be done as primary activities, what products will be produced, the service area where the proposed project will take place and who will be impacted by the proposed project.
+The Proposal Abstract should provide a short and accurate summary (no more than two pages, double-spaced) of the proposed project, including who will be involved with the project, what will be done as primary activities, what products will be produced, and the anticipated impact of the project.
 Applicants should not summarize past accomplishments in this section.

-Project Narrative (60 points)
+Project Narrative (80 points total)

 The Project Narrative may not exceed 20 pages in length, double-spaced.
-The Project Narrative comprises the following three sections: Purpose of the Application, What Will Be Done, and Who Will Implement.
+The Project Narrative must include these three sections: What Will Be Done, Who Will Implement the Project, and Technical Assistance Delivery Methods.